tpyork/HGEN-517/README.md

 Repo for instructor materials.

-Do not post answer keys or student assignments.
+Do not post answer keys or student assignments (store in Dropbox folder).